desihub/tutorials/meetings/Dec2024/DataIntro/00_GettingStarted.md

 All of these tutorials can be read at https://github.com/desihub/tutorials/tree/main/meetings/Dec2024/DataIntro .
 If you want to interact with them and explore some more, you can run the notebooks using https://jupyter.nersc.gov, but you'll need to setup the DESI kernels first so that your Jupyter notebook can find the DESI code.

-Open a terminal (either from Jupyter File -> New -> Console or `ssh perlmutter.nersc.gov`) and run the following commands
+Open a terminal (either from Jupyter File -> New -> Terminal or `ssh perlmutter.nersc.gov`) and run the following commands

 ```
 source /global/common/software/desi/desi_environment.sh 24.11